ruuda/blog/posts/writing-a-path-tracer-in-rust-part-2-first-impressions.md

 subheader: First impressions
 part: 2
 date: 2014-08-13
+synopsis: After setting my first baby steps in the Rust programming language, these are my initial impressions.
 ---

 As a learning exercise, I am porting the [Luculentus][luculentus] spectral path tracer to [Rust][rust].